gbmhunter/blog/content/pages/electronics/projects/electric-skateboard/electric-skateboard-design/_index.md

 I needed to measure the RPM range of the motor to work out what gearing I needed between the motor and the wheel.
 To do this I glued a section of KNEX (basically a plastic rod) onto the rotor and placed an infrared emitting diode and transistor either side of the KNEX.

-{{< figure src="/images/electronics-electricskateboard-firstprototype/rpm-counter-01.jpg" caption="A bit of KNEX was glued onto the motor to interrupt the infrared beam twice per revolution.,"  width="400px" >}}
+{{< figure src="/images/electronics-electricskateboard-firstprototype/rpm-counter-01.jpg" caption="A bit of KNEX was glued onto the motor to interrupt the infrared beam twice per revolution." width="600px" >}}

 When the motor spun, the infrared transistor would essentially switch from 'off' to 'on' when the beam was blocked by the KNEX.
 This happened twice per revolution and I could measure this on my oscilloscope.
 The infrared diode and transistor set-up to the left of the motor.
 My old-school oscilloscope picking up the rod cutting the infrared beam twice per revolution.

-{{< figure src="/images/electronics-electricskateboard-firstprototype/rpm-counter-02.jpg" caption="The RPM counter output on the oscilloscope."  width="400px" >}}
+{{< figure src="/images/electronics-electricskateboard-firstprototype/rpm-counter-02.jpg" caption="The RPM counter output on the oscilloscope." width="600px" >}}

 Table showing the calculations for working out the maximum and minimum rpm of the motor.